 First, God created everything else that exists; he is unique in his supremacy.
 Nothing is as worthy of worship as he is.
 It would be foolish to worship an idol (either a literal statue, or metaphorical idol like relationships, or food, or work, or security, or…) because we would be worshiping a created thing which is inherently less worthy of praise than the Creator (Isaiah 42:8, 45:18ff).

-The Creator has the right (and, thankfully the wisdom and love), to lead and guide his creation.
+The Creator has the right to lead and guide his creation (and, thankfully does it with wisdom and love).
 It’s our responsibility to submit to his leadership.
 “Woe to those who quarrel with their Maker, those who are nothing but potsherds among the potsherds on the ground.
 Does the clay say to the potter, ‘What are you making?’
 Does your work say, ‘The potter has no hands’?”
 (Isaiah 45:9).

 When and How?